philipdowner/dotfiles/README.md

 1. Clone this repository into your home directory. `git clone https://github.com/eezyinc/qa-dotfiles.git ~/.dotfiles`
 1. Switch to your new dotfiles directory. `cd ~/.dotfiles`
-1. Run the install script. `script/bootstrap`
+1. Run the bootstrap installation script. `script/bootstrap`

-This will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`.
+1. Follow the instructions in your Terminal to complete the installation process.

+## Frequently Asked Installer Questions

+### What does the installer do?

+Much of the configuration of MacOS and your terminal is handled through files in your home directory.
+These files often start with a dot - like `.zshrc`.
+Hence the name "dotfile".
+You could scour the web, install a bunch of software (some of which will tell you to update a particular dotfile) all on your own.
+Instead, we want to shortcut that process for you by providing the dotfiles and softare you can actually use right away.

+The installation process does the following things:
+1. **Make sure your MacOS software is up to date.** The installer will update your current operating system.
+This may require a restart of your computer.
+1. **Configure MacOS.** Set opinionated defaults optimized for the QA process, like changing your Screenshots folder and speeding up your key repeat rate.
+1. **Configure Git.** Ensure git recognizes you as an author.
+Set some sane defaults and helpful aliases.
+1. **Install Apps.** Install all the apps you'll most commonly use.
+Things like browsers, Slack, screenshot tools, but also command line tools like 1Password-CLI and tree.
+1. **Configure Command Line Apps.** Symlink (that's [a fancy name for creating an alias](https://devdojo.com/devdojo/what-is-a-symlink)) the necessary configuration files from `~/.dotfiles` into your home directory.

+### The installer is asking if I want to skip, overwrite or backup files.
+What does that mean?

+In the process of symlinking files, we first check if they exist in our target location.
+If this is the first time running this script, select `[b]ackup` (typing the lowercase-b) or `[B]ackup all` (typing the uppercase-b).
+Once files are symlinked you will not be prompted to repeat this.

+### Why is the installer asking for my computer password?

+One of the first steps the installation script takes is to ensure your system software is up to date.
+This command requires that you input your computer password into your terminal.
+When you type your password, no characters will be displayed.
+This is normal.
+Just hit enter after you've typed it in!

+### Is it OK to run the installer more than once?

+Yes.
+A great example of this is after your system software is updated.
+Just go back into the Terminal, and start at step 2 of the installation instructions.
+There's no need to re-clone this repository.

+### What can I change?

+After installation anything you want to change or tweak will be done in `~/.dotfiles`.
+Because that directory originated as a Git repository, everything is nicely version controlled.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+For example the `~/Code` directory.

 `dot` is a simple script that installs some dependencies, sets sane macOS defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.